jxtngx/vision-lab/README.md

 ## Using Vision Lab

 Vision Lab also enables use of a CLI named `lab` that is built with [Typer](https://typer.tiangolo.com).
-This CLI is available in the terminal after install. `lab`'s features can be view with:
+This CLI is available in the terminal after install. `lab`'s features can be viewed with:

 ```sh
 lab --help